buildtesters/buildtest/docs/configuring_buildtest.rst

 Default Configuration
 -----------------------

-At start of buildtest a default configuration is copied to ``$HOME/.buildtest/config.yml`` if file doesn't exist which helps setup . that
+The default configuration for buildtest can be found at ``buildtest/settings/config.yml``.
+User may override the default configuration by creating their custom file in ``$HOME/.buildtest/config.yaml``.
-Shown below is the default settings file.
+Shown below is the default configuration.

 .. program-output:: cat ../buildtest/settings/config.yml